grand-mother/grand-ccin2p3/README.md

 git commit -a -m "solve conflict"
 ```

-Now we can initialize package

 ```bash
 conda activate /sps/grand/software/conda/grandlib_2304
 source env/setup.sh
 ```

+### What append for VS Code ?

-You have a hidden folder `.vscode` with file settings.json with content
+Now we can initialize package, you have a hidden folder `.vscode` with file settings.json with content

 ```
 {